Overwatch 2: Release date, new heroes, modes, maps & everything we know

-Overwatch 2 was first mentioned back at Blizzcon in 2019, but since then details have been relatively sparse.
-Let’s check out everything Overwatch 2 and its 5v5 and tank changes, maps, heroes & more.
+Overwatch 2 was first revealed back at Blizzcon in 2019, and while details were scarce at first, we now know what to expect when the sequel arrives.
+Let’s check out everything there is to know about Overwatch 2 including its 5v5 switch, tank changes, maps, heroes & more.

 Overwatch has become one of the globe’s most beloved FPS titles.
 Packed to the brim with awesome characters, beautiful maps, and accompanied by a vibrant esports scene, Blizzard’s flagship FPS has cemented its place in gaming history.